silvanshade/framework-translator/README.md

                 └── ClangImporter
 ```

-6. Next, build the crate with `cargo build`, which will link against the previously built `ClangImporter` library.
+7. Finally, build the crate with `cargo build`, which will link against the previously built `ClangImporter` library.